NotDarkn/ultradocs/docs/speedrun-tech.md

       Interrupting a slam with a wall jump stores the slam state without the downward speed.
 Using jump, slide, or dive after landing in the Slam Store state allows reaching max slam momentum quickly.
     </td>
     <td width="100px">
-      1. Hug the wall <br />
+      1. Hug a wall <br />
-      2. Slam & walljump at the same time
+      2. Slam then walljump.
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>